Kamwe people

-The Kamwe people (also spelt Kamue) is a Chadic languages speaking group, native to Adamawa State and Borno State of Nigeria and North Western Cameroon.
+The Kamwe people (also spelt Kamue) are a Chadic languages-speaking group, native to Adamawa State and Borno State of Nigeria and North Western Cameroon.
 The Kamwe language is called Vecemwe in the native tongue.
 Kamwe is a compound word formed of "Ka" and "Mwe", meaning people of the same consanguinity and affinity (matrilineal brotherhood).

 Distribution

 About 80% of the Kamwe people in Nigeria autochthonous to Michika LGA.
 They are also found in Mubi North, Hong, Gombi, Song and Madagali.
 Kamwe people are also found in Borno State, especially in Askira/Uba and Gwoza.
 Blench (2019) lists Mukta of Mukta village in Adamawa State as part of the Kamwe cluster.